lafsimons/outfit-app/docs/ecosystem/roadmap-outfitmoodboardapp.md

 - separate app identity from shared infrastructure
 - improve repo structure before public sharing

-### Future backup/media direction

-Current JSON backup works after slimming duplicated image payloads, but it still embeds preview images inline.

-This is acceptable short-term, but not scalable for very large libraries.

-Long-term direction:
-- metadata backup should stay small
-- media assets should be stored separately
-- previews/originals should become separate image assets
-- backup may need to become metadata JSON + media folder/zip
-- cloud sync should eventually store media in object storage
-- app records should reference stable media IDs/URLs instead of embedding all image data inline

-Also MBA has been fixed now, but then later compare OA’s backup shape and maybe reuse the same backup-slimming rules across both apps.

 ### Post-foundation direction

 After those steps, I don’t think there are any major urgent UI restructures left.
 At that point you’ll have: